 New Judges

-Congratulations on being elected or appointed to the office of Justice of the Peace!
-We are here to help.
-The Texas Justice Court Training Center is responsible for providing the 80 hours of education that new judges are required to attend.
-This page is a starting off point for you to access our resources and get training information.
+Congratulations on your election or appointment as a Justice of the Peace!
+The Texas Justice Court Training Center (TJCTC) is here to support you by providing the 80 hours of required education for new judges.
+This page is your starting point to access resources and training information.

 -